The Underline: History

 The MetroPath bridge over the entrance to the Snapper Creek Expressway opened in 2011.

-The Underline's predecessor, the MetroPath (M-Path), was mostly built along with the Metrorail and opened in 1984.
-This segment of the Metrorail was built along the former right of way of the Florida East Coast Railway's main line between Miami and Kendall, which was abandoned in 1972 and purchased by Miami-Dade County in 1979.
-The M-Path has been popular among cyclists, some of whom use it to commute to and from downtown, as well as runners.
+The Underline developed from the MetroPath (M-Path), a bicycle and pedestrian path constructed largely alongside the opening of the Metrorail in 1984.
+The M-Path was originally built as a service road for the Metrorail.
+The corridor follows the former right-of-way of the Florida East Coast Railway's main line between Miami and Kendall, which was abandoned in 1972 and purchased by Miami-Dade County in 1979.

-In late 2011, the MetroPath was extended and a 200 ft bridge was added over the freeway style entrance to the Snapper Creek Expressway (S.R.
-878) near Dadeland North station to complete the M-Path with the exception of a few small breaks at major road crossings such as near the north end at Coral Way (SW 13 Street) in Brickell and the Douglas Road area around Bird Road in Coral Gables.
+In late 2011, the M-Path was extended with the addition of a 200 ft bridge over the entrance to the Snapper Creek Expressway (State Road 878) near Dadeland North station, completing a continuous route with the exception of several interruptions at major road crossings, including near Coral Way and Douglas Road.